Writing

 Stimpson, Christopher M., Advait M. Jukar, Amelia Bonea, Susan Newell &

 Bonea, Amelia, ed.
 Print Journalism in India: Historical Perspectives and Contemporary Developments.
 FOCUS section of South Asia Chronicle, vol. 11 (2022).
-Available OA: https://www.iaaw.hu-berlin.de/de/region/suedasien/publikationen/sachronik/sachronik
+[Open access]

 Bonea, Amelia.
 ‘An Imperial Ideology of News: News Values and Reporting about Japan in Colonial India’.
-In Edinburgh History of the British and Irish Press, vol. 2: Expansion and Evolution, 1800-1900, ed. by David Finkelstein.
+In David Finkelstein (ed.), Edinburgh History of the British and Irish Press, vol. 2: Expansion and Evolution, 1800-1900.
 Edinburgh: Edinburgh University Press, 2020.
+Winner of the Robert and Vineta Colby Scholarly Book Prize 2021.

 Bonea, Amelia. ‘“All the News That’s Fit to Print?”
 Reuter’s Telegraphic News Service in Colonial India’.
-In Global Communication Electric: Business, News and Politics in the World of Telegraphy, ed. by M. Michaela Hampf and Simone Mueller-Pohl, pp. 223-245.
+In M. Michaela Hampf and Simone Mueller-Pohl (eds.), Global Communication Electric: Business, News and Politics in the World of Telegraphy, pp. 223-45.
 Frankfurt am Main: Campus Verlag, 2013.

 Bonea, Amelia.
 ‘The “Indian Coolie Mission” in Fiji: Discourses of Labour, Religion and Race in the Australasian Methodist Missionary Review’.
-In Missions and Media: The Politics of Missionary Periodicals in the Long Nineteenth-Century, ed. by Felicity Jensz and Hanna Acke, pp. 169-186.
+In Felicity Jensz and Hanna Acke (eds.), Missions and Media: The Politics of Missionary Periodicals in the Long Nineteenth-Century, pp. 169-86.
 Stuttgart: Franz Steiner Verlag, 2013.

 Bonea, Amelia.
 ‘19-seiki Indo ni okeru shimbun to gijutsu: Denshin wo jirei ni’ [Newspapers and Technology in Nineteenth-Century India: The Case of the Telegraph].
-Journal of the Japanese Association for South Asian Studies 25 (2013): 128-151.
-(In Japanese, open-access)
+Journal of the Japanese Association for South Asian Studies 25 (2013): 128-51.
+[In Japanese, open access]

 Published translations